Difference between containers and virtual machines

 Linux Containers is actually an open-source Linux container system that can effectively isolate processes at the operating system level.

-AOEMI Cyber Backup is a professional tool to backup and protect virtual machines in your production environment.
-It automates the backup of unlimited virtual machines in business and offers flexible strategies to prevent data-loss due to the natural disaster, power outage, human errors, etc.
+AOMEI Cyber Backup is a free VMware backup software which aims to back up and protect virtual machines in your production environment.
+It automates the backup of multiple virtual machines in business and offers flexible strategies to prevent data-loss due to natural disaster, power outage, human errors, etc.

 Full compatibility: It supports VMs on VMware ESXi 6.0 and later versions, as well as Hyper-V in Windows 8/8.1/10/11, Windows Server/Microsoft Hyper-V Server 2012 R2 and later versions.

-Offsite Restore: It is capable of restoring the VM backup to new datastore or host easily without any complicated installation or configuration.
+Restore from any point: It is capable of restoring the VM from any selected backup version easily without any complicated installation or configuration.